Image

 • Most strata and coop housing councils focus on the concern that they will wind up paying for the electrical consumption of the electric vehicle and insist on carefully metering consumption and invoicing the vehicle owner.
 Given the relatively small electrical consumption cost, Plug-in Richmond recommends that MURB councils take a step back, consider flat rate monthly charges and examine the rationale for tracking and invoicing actual vehicle electrical consumption to ensure that they are not being "penny wise and pound foolish."

-• As explained here, the maximum cost per month for a vehicle's home charging electrical consumption is $35 if the highest domestic BC Hydro rates are used.
+• The average distance travelled by passenger vehicles in BC is 13,000 km.
+A trip from Richmond to downtown Vancouver and return 365 days per year would total 11,315 km.
+As explained here, the electrical consumption will cost the strata $26.25 per month. the maximum cost per month for a vehicle's home charging electrical consumption is $35 if the highest domestic BC Hydro rates are used.
 At normal domestic base rates, the maximum cost is $28.
-MURBs should seriously consider whether a flat monthly charge added to the MURB unit's monthly maintenance fee will save major vehicle charging infrastructure installation costs, monthly costs for remote monitoring and invoicing and turn a profit for the MURB on average electric vehicle owners who consume much less than the maximum.
+MURBs should seriously consider whether a flat monthly fee added to the MURB unit's monthly maintenance fee will save monthly costs for remote monitoring and invoicing and turn a profit for the MURB on average electric vehicle owners who consume much less than the maximum.
+The flat monthly fee can also help recover the initial system installation cost.

 • For MURBs determined to have the vehicle owner pay for the exact electrical consumption at the parking space without the need for tracking consumption, it can be done efficiently if the electrical meters for the residential units are not too far from the parking area.
 The Thermolec DCC-9, is a device that is inserted after the residential unit's meter to split off a circuit for the parking space from the main electrical supply to the residential unit.
 The vehicle charging consumption is automatically registered on the residential unit's meter.
 The cost of the device is in the $1,000 range, but it is a one time only cost.

-• Where tracking individual vehicle charging consumption is essential and it is not possible to register the consumption on the residential unit's electrical meter, a document on the cost of installing a separate consumption meter, whether it requires manual reading or is networked for remote reading, is available here.
+• Where tracking individual vehicle charging consumption is essential and it is not possible to register the consumption on the residential unit's electrical meter, either a separate consumption meter or a networked charging station is required.
+A document on the cost of installing a separate consumption meter, whether it requires manual reading or is networked for remote reading, is available here.

-A number of recent vehicles, including Teslas, Nissan Leaf Plus and Audi e-tron, are supplied with a portable 240V EVSE that plugs directly into the 240V outlet.
-Other owners can purchase the AmazingE FAST model (made by Clipper Creek) available from Sun Country Highway for $699.
-Amazon also lists it, but says it is unavailable.
-The cheapest reliable wall mounted option is the Canadian made NEMA-4 Grizzl-E plug-in, which can be set from 16 amps to 40 amps and is available for $499 with a 3-year warranty.
+• The cheapest reliable networked wall mounted option is the Canadian made NEMA-4 Grizzl-E Smart plug-in, which can be set from 16 amps to 40 amps and is available for $580 with a 3-year warranty.

-BC Government incentive for the installation of charging in Multi-Unit Residential Buildings (MURBs) and workplaces:
+BC Government incentives for the installation of charging in Multi-Unit Residential Buildings (MURBs) and workplaces:

 • For MURBs, there is a choice between developing an EV Ready Plan for all of the parking spaces or only installing charging stations for a limited number of parking spaces.
-For the latter, the reimbursement is 75% (for a limited period, normally 50%) of purchase and installation costs before tax to a maximum reimbursement of $5,000 (for a limited period, normally $2,000) per charging station.
+For the latter, the reimbursement is 50% of purchase and installation costs before tax to a maximum reimbursement of $5,000 (for a limited period, normally $2,000) per charging station.
 Dual head stations count as two stations.
 There is a maximum reimbursement of $25,000 (for a limited period, normally $14,000) per building for up to four buildings.
-If the building was built recently and was subject to a municipal bylaw requiring the installation of 220V outlets at each parking space, the reimbursement maximum is $350 per charging station and $5,000 per building.
+If the building was built recently and was subject to a municipal bylaw requiring the installation of 220V outlets at each parking space, it is ineligible for the program.

 For both MURBs and workplaces, the charging station installation plan must be pre-approved by the incentive program.
 A consultation service is available.